PeterKaminski09/baskup/README.md

 Run: bash baskup.sh

-You're bask-up master folder will now begin to be filled with your backups.
+Your bask-up master folder will now begin to be filled with your backups.
 This may take some time, so be patient.

 You're done!